tjamane/gondwana-reservation-checker/README.md

 - Check availability and rates for Gondwana units.
 - Input unit name, arrival/departure dates, occupants, and ages.
-- Display results dynamically with availability and rate.
+- Display results dynamically with availability and rates.
 - Responsive and easy-to-use interface.
-- Fully compatible with Codespaces or any PHP-enabled IDE.
+- Works in Codespaces or any PHP-enabled environment.

 ---

 ## Prerequisites

-- PHP 8.x installed locally or available in your Codespace.
+- PHP 8.x
-- Modern web browser (Chrome, Firefox, Edge, Safari).
+- Modern web browser (Chrome, Firefox, Edge, Safari)
-- Git installed to clone the repository.
+- Git (to clone the repository)

 ---